 The hardware structure of the AAT can be determined by the functions that it must fulfill.
+A generic AAT design was presented in (Hein & Toegl, 2009), but details on this structure were not provided.
+The

+FIGURE 3 The proposed hardware structure of the AAT.

-A generic AAT design was presented in [4] but details on this structure were not provided.
-The AAT due to its connection with a TPM has a TPM-like structure and includes an RSA signature unit, a processor unit, a non volatile memory unit, a true random number generator unit (TRNG) and a SHA1 hash function unit.
+AAT due to its connection with a TPM has a TPM-like structure and includes an RSA signature unit, a processor unit, a nonvolatile memory unit, a true random number generator unit (TRNG), and a SHA1 hash function unit.
 Our goal is to evaluate the AAT hardware capabilities and propose a detailed description of the AAT hardware design along with its related functionality.
-Note that due to the enhancement of the IFC-AAT key release protocol with encryption - decryption the AAT hardware functionality is different from [4].
+Note that due to the enhancement of the IFC-AAT key release protocol with encryption-decryption the AAT hardware functionality is different from Hein & Toegl (2009).

 The proposed hardware structure of an AAT chip is shown in Figure 3.
-The system is structured around a data/address bus where all the data values are transferred for reading by a requesting unit of the AAT.
+The system is structured around a data/address bus where all the data values are transfered for reading by a requesting unit of the AAT.
 This bus also serves as an address bus connected to the memory unit for a successful memory data reading.
 There is also a bus connected to all the units of the chip that is responsible for controlling those units.
 Signals of this bus are in general managed from the processor.
-The processor unit is responsible for controlling the whole AAT system and realizing the key release protocol by enabling, in regard to the protocol, AAT units and performing operations that don't require the involvement of other units (i.e. comparisons or memory search).
+The processor unit is responsible for controlling the whole AAT system and realizing the key release protocol by enabling, in regard to the protocol, AAT units and performing operations that do not require the involvement of other units (i.e., comparisons or memory search).
 For this task, the processor has stored in its memory a microcode program implementing the protocol and a series of data required by the protocol.
-The SHA-1 unit is implementing the SHA-1 hash function and the RSA encryption - decryption unit is responsible for performing the arithmetic operation of modular exponentiation $(m^e modn)$ as defined in RSA public key scheme [6].
+The SHA-1 unit is implementing the SHA-1 hash function and the RSA encryptiondecryption unit is responsible for performing the arithmetic operation of modular exponentiation (m^emodn) as defined in RSA public key scheme (Menezes et al., 2001).
 The SHA-1 unit has a data input/output and a control signal indicating the beginning of a hash function operation.
 The RSA unit has as inputs the modulus n value (part of the RSA public key), the message m to be encrypted-decrypted and the public or private key e along with a control signal indicating the beginning of a modular exponentiation.
 The TRNG unit is connected to the data path through its data output and has a control signal indicating the beginning of a random number generation.
-The NVRAM has a chip-select control signal and a read/write control signal while is connected to the data/address bus in order to read the address and use it to write or read the data values in or out of it.
+The NVRAM has a chip-select control signal and a read/ write control signal while connected to the data/ address bus in order to read the address and use it to write or read the data values in or out of it.
 The system has a universal clock and works in synchronous way.